ArminJo/ServoEasing/README.md

 This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 ### Error "undefined reference"
-If you see errors like this `Simple.ino:57: undefined reference to `ServoEasing::attach(int, int)'`, you included *ServoEasing.h* instead of *ServoEasing.hpp*.
+If you see errors like this `Simple.ino:57: undefined reference to ServoEasing::attach(int, int)`, you included *ServoEasing.h* instead of *ServoEasing.hpp*.

 # Revision History
 ### Version 3.0.1